-- Yes.
-0251 needs to be reconcilled - Related measure does not pertain to dialysis facilities. - no - 0251 vascula access functional art fistula or av graft; 0256 hemodialysis vascular access-minimizing use of catheters as chronic dialysis access; 0257hemodialysis vascular access -maximizing placement of AVF; 2978 hemodialysis vascular access -ele long-term catheter rate. measure specifications are not completlyharmonized.
+- competing meaure is the standardized fistula rate - Yes.
+No concerns - in some cases a graft would be preferable to the repetitive surgeries and procedures needed to create a fistula. in this regard the standardized fistula rate measure may inadvertently be leading to a higher rate of procedures and perhaps a higher incidence of catheter use - requirement for successful of fistula competes with placement of a graft and may inadvertently result in longer term catheter use - 0251 vascula access functional art fistula or av graft; 0256 hemodialysis vascular access-minimizing use of catheters as chronic dialysis access; 0257hemodialysis vascular access -maximizing placement of AVF; 2978 hemodialysis vascular access -ele long-term catheter rate. measure specifications are not completlyharmonized.
 Setting focus of 2594 falls outside purview of measure evaluating dialysis facility performance on fistula use.
-Fundamental difference in measure target populations, setting and intent that cannot be harmonized - related measures are harmonious - Related measure does not pertain to dialysis facilities. - Related measure does not pertain to dialysis facilities. - The developer identified 2594 as related; NQF staff identified other related measures 0251,0256, 0257 and 2978.
-Rational for not harmonizing given - there are other completing measures but they do not need to be harmonized - none

-- Other metrics related to vascular access are of course present, and need to be reviewed in light of the change made to this metric in this renewal. - No concerns
+Fundamental difference in measure target populations,setting and intent that cannot be harmonized - compatible - Developers identifed 2594 as related; NQF staff identified 0251,0256,0257 and 2978 as related but not needing further harmonized. - there are other completing measures but they do not need to be harmonized - no overlapp - Yes, all vascular access measures should be re-assessed and harmonized in light of new exclusion criteria - No concerns

-Public and Member Comments
+Comments and Member Support/Non-Support Submitted as of: Month/Day/Year

-Comments and Member Support/Non-Support Submitted as of: Month/Day/Year Of the XXX NQF members who have submitted a support/non-support choice: XX support the measure YY do not support the measure NQF Scientific Methods Panel Evaluation of Scientific Acceptability Scientific Acceptability: Preliminary Analysis Form Measure Number: 2977 Measure Title: Hemodialysis Vascular Access: Standardized Fistula Rate Type of measure:  Process  Process: Appropriate Use 🔲 Structure 🔲 Efficiency 🔲 Cost/Resource Use 🖾 Outcome  Outcome: PRO-PM  Outcome: Intermediate Clinical Outcome 🗌 Composite Panel Member #7 Measure sponsor has classified this as an intermediate Clinical Outcome, but it seems to me that this is clearly a process measure.
+• Of the XXX NQF members who have submitted a support/non-support choice:

+- XX support the measure - YY do not support the measure

+Combined Methods Panel Scientific Acceptability Evaluation

+Scientific Acceptability: Preliminary Analysis Form

+Measure Number: 2978

+Measure Title: Hemodialysis Vascular Access: Long-term Catheter Rate

+Type of measure:

+Process  🗌 Process: Appropriate Use Structure Efficiency Cost/Resource Use -- ----------- ------------ -------------------

+⊠ Outcome □ Outcome: PRO-PM ⊠ Outcome: Intermediate Clinical Outcome □ Composite

+Panel Member #7 Despite sponsor's designations an intermediate outcome, this appears clearly to be a process measure.

 Panel Member #8 Although this measure is classified as an intermediate outcome, this measure appears to be a process measure.

+Data Source:

-Data Source: ☑ Claims □ Electronic Health Data □ Electronic Health Records □ Assessment Data □ Paper Medical Records □ Instrument-Based Data ☑ Registry Data □ Enrollment Data □ Other Level of Analysis: 🗆 Clinician: Group/Practice  Clinician: Individual  🖾 Facility 🔲 Health Plan Population: Community, County or City Population: Regional and State Integrated Delivery System Other Measure is:
+Claims Electro onic Health Data Electro nic Health Records 🗆 Mana igement Data □ Assessme nt Data Paper Medical Records □ Instrument-Base ed Data  Registry Data Enrollmer nt Data Other

+Level of Analysis:

+Clinician: Group/Practice 🗆 Clinician: In dividual  Facility 🗆 Health Plan Population: Community, Co ounty or City 🗆 Popul lation: Regior nal and State Integrated Delivery System 🗆 Other

+Measure is:

-□ New ⊠ Previously endorsed (NOTE: Empirical validity testing is expected at time of maintenance review; if not possible, justification is required.)
+New Previously endorsed (NOTE: Empirical validity testing is expected at time of maintenance review; if not possible, justification is required.)